-Join Tim Grey for an in-depth discussion in this video Blending with a soft brush, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Blending with a soft brush, part of Photoshop: Creating Composites (2012).

 When it comes to creating composite images using layer masks, I don't think …there is such a thing as reinforcing too much the concepts that are involved. …And so, even though you might typically use a selection as the basis of a layer …mask to blend two images into a composite result, I think it's worthwhile to …practice from time to time blending with a simple brush. …It helps reinforce the overall concepts of layer masking, and it's also a lot …easier in many cases than utilizing a selection. …Let's take a look at the basic process of using the Brush tool to simply paint a …layer mask.
 I have an image here with two layers: …there's the Clouds and Hill layer, that is the image where seen right here.…